Selection Process In Government Service

 The function of the selection committee comes to an end when the process of selection is completed and the proceedings are drawn.

-The object of the selection process is to obtain the best material for the public service.
-For selection of best candidate, selection committee held the written examination and after that took the interview of selected candidate who passed the written examination with good marks.
-A written examination assess a candidate’s knowledge and intellectual ability whereas an interview test is valuable to asses a candidate’s overall intellectual and personal qualities.
-So written examination or interview the essential for selection of a eligible candidate.
+The object of the selection process is to obtain the best material for public service.
+For the selection of the best candidate, the selection committee held the written examination and after that took the interview of a selected candidate who passed the written examination with good marks.
+A written examination assesses a candidate’s knowledge and intellectual ability whereas an interview test is valuable to asses a candidate’s overall intellectual and personal qualities.
+So written examination or interview the essential for the selection of an eligible candidate.